mochi/mochikit/doc/rst/MochiKit/Async.rst

         ]

     The ``Deferred`` also keeps track of its current status (fired).
-    Its status may be one of three things:
+    Its status may be one of the following three values:

         ===== ================================